-The HMA Strategic Partnership Team forms and develops SPAs and syndicates supported by third party capital.
+The HMA Strategic Partnership Team was set up to form and develop Special Purpose Arrangements and syndicates supported by third party capital.
+At present HMA manages one third party syndicate, Syndicate 1947.

-For the 2016 year of account, HMA entered into a strategic partnership agreement with Patria Re S.A. ("Patria") which resulted in the formation of an SPA, Patria Syndicate 6125 which is a wholly aligned Special Purpose Arrangement.
-The capital to support underwriting is provided by Patria Corporate Member Limited, a company within the same group as Patria.
-As is the case with all SPAs, Patria Syndicate 6125 sourced its underwriting by way of quota share reinsurance cessions from its host, which is Syndicate 4000.
+In 2016 HMA entered into a strategic partnership agreement with Patria Re S.A. ("Patria") which resulted in the formation of an SPA, Patria Syndicate 6125, which was a wholly aligned Special Purpose Arrangement with external capital provided by Patria Corporate Member Limited, a company within the same group as Patria.
 Syndicate 6125 was placed into run-off in November 2020.
 Effective 1 January 2021, the 2018 and prior years of account of Syndicate 4000 were closed into a third-party syndicate, Syndicate 3500.
-Accordingly, the 2016 to 2018 year of account cession arrangements transferred to Syndicate 3500 as the host syndicate 6125 has been closed as at 31 December 2022.
-Effective 1 January 2023 the assets and liabilities of the 2020 and prior underwriting years have been transferred to Syndicate 3500's 2021 underwriting year of account, under the terms of an external reinsurance to close agreement.
+Accordingly, the 2016 to 2018 year of account cession arrangements with Syndicate 6125 transferred to Syndicate 3500 as the host syndicate.
+Syndicate 6125 was closed as at 31 December 2022.
+Effective 1 January 2023 the assets and liabilities of the 2020 and prior underwriting years have also been transferred to Syndicate 3500 under the terms of an external reinsurance to close agreement.